virtusize/virtusize.github.io/ja/_sources/order-confirmation/introduction.txt

 How it works
 ^^^^^^^^^^^^
-After the order confirmation script loads, it will create one ore more tracking pixels and insert them into the retailers page.
+After the order confirmation script loads, it will create one or more tracking pixels and insert them into the retailers page.
 That way the given information will get passed on to Virtusize.
 Our servers will store the order data and connect it to the current customer.